 Using the EQ Feature in the Alexa App

-If you prefer, or if you simply don’t yet have access to EQ voice commands, you can change the EQ settings manually in the Alexa app.
+If you prefer, or if you simply don’t yet have access to Equaliser voice commands, you can change the EQ settings manually in the Alexa app.

 Open the app and tap the menu button at the top-left of the screen.
 From the menu, choose Settings, and then choose Device Settings.